 - (1) Surface Parking.
 All open parking areas shall be landscaped and/or screened as required by Section 9-4.503(g). - (2) Structured Parking.
 Above-grade structured parking shall comply with the following: - a.
 Above-grade parking shall include space for ground-level uses with active street frontages where such uses are feasible.
 Where active ground-level uses are not feasible, as determined by the Director, the ground level of structured parking shall be designed with architecturally attractive frontages.
-Such frontages may include unique designs or materials, such as glass, articulated masonry, art displays, murals, or landscaped setbacks.
+Such frontages may include unique designs or materials, such as glass, articulated masonry, art displays, murals, or landscaped setbacks. - b.

-- b.
 Automobiles and direct light from interior fixtures shall not be visible from any public right-of-way. - (k) Lighting.
 Except for those serving four or fewer residential units, all open parking areas shall be provided with exterior lighting meeting the following minimums: - (1) The lighting system shall provide not less than 1.0 footcandle and not more than 5.0 footcandle overall average illumination with a minimum of .25 footcandles on the parking surface. - (2) All lighting shall be on a time clock or photo-sensor system so as to be turned off during daylight hours and during any hours when the parking area is not in use.
 This requirement does not apply to any lighting that is required for security. - (3) All parking area lighting shall meet any applicable energy efficiency requirements of the Building Regulations in Title 8. - (4) All lighting shall be designed to confine direct rays to the premises.
 No light fixture shall emit any direct light above a horizontal plane through the fixture.
 No spillover beyond the property line shall be permitted, except onto public thoroughfares; provided, however, that no such light shall cause a hazard to motorists. - (l) Electric Vehicle Charging Stations.
-In parking facilities containing 17 or more spaces serving Multi-Unit Residential and Lodging: Hotels and Motels uses, at least three percent of parking spaces shall be electric vehicle (EV) charging stations.
-Such spaces may be counted towards the parking requirements of this Article.
-For all other uses, EV charging stations are eligible for development bonuses pursuant to item (16) in Table 9-4.204(c). - (1) Size.
+In parking facilities containing 17 or more spaces serving Multi-Unit Residential and Lodging: Hotels and Motels uses, at least three percent of parking spaces shall be eElectric vehicle (EV) charging stations shall be provided as required by the California Green Building Standards Code.
+Such spaces may shall be counted towards included in the calculation of parking demand pursuant to Section 9-4.404 requirements of this Article.
+For all other uses, EV charging stations are eligible for development bonuses pursuant to item (16) in Table 9-4.204(c).

+- (1) Size.
 Electric vehicle charging stations shall be the same size as other spaces, as specified in Section 9-4.406(a).
 The electric vehicle charging equipment shall not reduce the size of the space. - (2) Signage.
 Each electrical vehicle charging station shall be clearly marked with a sign reading "Electrical Vehicle Charging Station." - (3) Equipment.
 Electrical vehicle charging stations shall be equipped with electrical outlets, and may also be equipped with card readers, controls, connector devices and other equipment as necessary for public use.
-All such equipment shall be in compliance with the Building Regulations in Title 8 and applicable provisions of the California Green Building Standards Code pertaining to electrical vehicle charging. - Note: Table 9-4.204(c) was modified by Ordinance No. 15-009, effective December 3, 2015, to eliminate the development bonus for EV charging stations, although the cross-reference here was inadvertently not deleted by that Ordinance.
+All such equipment shall be in compliance with the Building Regulations in Title 8 and applicable provisions of the California Green Building Standards Code-pertaining to electrical vehicle charging.

-9-4.407 Alternative Compliance with Parking Requirements.
+9-4.407 Alternative Compliance with Parking Requirements Provisions.